-El Tres – This is an instrument that can be commonly found in the Caribbean islands. it was created in Cuba and was later adopted by the people from Puerto Rico.
-The instrument resembles a guitar; in fact it was created after the idea of a guitar.
+This is an instrument that can be commonly found in the Caribbean islands. it was created in Cuba and was later adopted by the people from Puerto Rico.
+The instrument resembles a guitar; in fact, it was created after the idea of a guitar.

 Its characteristic sound and rhythm they use when they play it has a mixture of African and Spanish influences.

-The instrument is native from the Nasca and the Paracas cultures that once lived in the modern territory of the Peru, being especially popular in the northern cordillera.
-During archaeological excavations experts discovered that they have been used for the last 2,500 years in the area.
+The instrument is native from the Nasca and the Paracas cultures that once lived in the modern territory of Peru, being especially popular in the northern Cordillera.
+During archaeological excavations, experts discovered that they have been used for the last 2,500 years in the area.
 However its modern name is quire recent, it is from the XX century.

 It is commonly used along Latin America to create the salsa and cumbia rhythms.
 But it is native of Brazil.
 The traditional Belizean music that includes it is inspired by the Inca Spanish and African cultures.
 It is traditionally played by the singer.

-These are adaptations of the drums that the Spaniards used in their military campaigns along the South American territory.
-In the modern days it is considered one of the oldest instruments in human history and is used mainly to create samba music.
+These are adaptations of the drums that the Spaniards used in their military campaigns along with the South American territory.
+In modern days, it is considered one of the oldest instruments in human history and is used mainly to create samba music.